vokal/vokal-ng-api/README.md

 #### <a name="event-APIRequestSuccess"></a>`APIRequestSuccess`

-Broadcasted upon the successful completion of any API request.
+Broadcast upon the successful completion of any API request.

 ##### Listener Arguments